charizardcharz/regalo/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)  -->

-Regalo is a basic wishlisting app build with simplicity in mind.
+Regalo is a basic wishlisting app built using Java Spring Boot with simplicity in mind.
+Wishlists are stored in plaintext in a sqlite database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>